Follow in the footsteps of Edmund Hillary and Tenzin Norgay, to Everest Base Camp.

 The average group size is 12 people, with a maximum of 14.

-The Himalayas can change rapidly and the guides may be forced to change the trip itinerary accordingly.
+The weather can change rapidly, and the guides may be forced to change the trip itinerary accordingly.
 Travellers need to be prepared for all weather conditions.
 For more information please read the kit list provided.

 Low Season (End Nov - March)

 Daytime temperatures will be cooler, and the nights will be very cold.
 The days can bring winter storms, with regular snowfall above 2500m.
 Domestic flights are difficult at this time of year.